MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 ### Fixtures as Function arguments

 Test functions can receive fixture objects by naming them as an input argument.
 For each argument name, a fixture function with that name provides the fixture object.
 Fixture functions are registered by marking them with @pytest.fixture.
-Let’s look at a simple self-contained test module containing a fixture and a test function using it:
+Let's look at a simple self-contained test module containing a fixture and a test function using it:

 # content of ./test_smtpsimple.py
 import pytest